A Wolvish Revolution

 Memories, some, return at intervals.
 Haphazard intervals at that.
 When they return they are like the delicate music of starlight on water or like an earthquake that shatters the heart.
 And it follows me around, the amnesia; it renews itself every six or eight years, so that many fragments of my 'present past' are also invariably whisked off into the great unknown.... whether lying dormant for a time, or lost for eternity, I am still too young to know.

 Oddly, amnesia does not hinder my quality of life.
-There was a time when it did, when I sought too many answers, when falling down rabbit holes had become my stock in trade.....but thankfully, I am an adaptable little minx, and I am comfortably happy with my lot.
+There was a time when it did, when I sought too many answers, when falling down rabbit holes had become my stock in trade.....but thankfully, I am an adaptable little minx, and I have grown comfortably happy with my lot.

 Seremonia #1